Logo Federal Ministry of JusticeLogo Federal Office of Justice

 (1) Germans may renounce their citizenship if they have multiple citizenships.
 Such a renunciation must be declared in writing.

-(2) The written declaration of renunciation requires the approval of the authority competent to issue the certificate of release under section 23.
-Approval is to be withheld if release must not be granted under section 22; this does not apply, however, if the person renouncing citizenship
+(2) The declaration of renunciation requires the approval of the competent nationality authority.
+Approval is to be withheld for the following persons:

-1. has permanently resided abroad for at least 10 years or
+1. has been ordinarily resident abroad for at least 10 years or

-(3) The loss of citizenship takes effect when the certificate of renunciation issued by the approving authority is handed over to the applicant.
+(3) The loss of citizenship takes effect when the certificate of renunciation issued by the competent nationality authority is handed over.

 table of contents